Uminosachi/sd-webui-inpaint-anything/README.md

 ### Inpainting webui Tab

 * This tab becomes accessible when you have an inpainting model.
-* The model required should have `inpaint` in its filename and must be located in the `stable-diffusion-webui/models` directory.
+* The model required should have `inpaint` (case-insensitive) in its filename and must be located in the `stable-diffusion-webui/models` directory.
 * Once the model is recognized, it can be selected from the Inpainting Model ID dropdown list.

 ### ControlNet Inpaint Tab